Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 Hereafter we refer to the factor in parentheses as~$C_{V}$.

 We point out that the $m_{\phi,V}$-dependent terms entering~\eqref{dipolescalar} and~\eqref{dipolegauge}, prior to squaring, averaging over the emitted particle direction, and---in the latter---summing over polarizations, possess the same analytic structure for $\phi$-emission and for the longitudinal mode of $V$-emission.
 This results from the combined effects of Ward identity and NR reduction of emission amplitudes; see App.~\ref{Massiveemission} for more details.
-The differences in the energy-differential cross-sections between scalar and vector emission are then captured in overall factors $C_\phi$ and $C_V$, respectively.
-Given a fraction $x\equiv 2 \omega / \mu v_{i}^2 \leq 1$ of CM energy carried away by the emitted particle, the cross-section for dipole emission then reads,
+The differences in the energy-differential cross sections between scalar and vector emission are then captured in overall factors $C_\phi$ and $C_V$, respectively.
+Given a fraction $x\equiv 2 \omega / \mu v_{i}^2 \leq 1$ of CM energy carried away by the emitted particle, the energy-differential cross section for dipole emission then reads,

 In the left panel of Fig.~\ref{leadingcross}, we compare the analytic expression~\eqref{dipolelongrange} with the exact numerical integration of the unexpanded amplitude.
 We assume dissipative processes involving distinguishable particles with \( m_1 \gg m_2 \) and $\left\{g_{1},y_{1},A_{1}/m_{1} \right\}\sim \left\{ g_{2},y_{2},A_{2}/m_{2} \right\}$, ensuring that dipole emission provides the leading contribution to the energy-differential cross section.
 We maintain identical parameter values across both cases, i.e., we fix the same value of $v_{i},m_{j},m_{\phi,V}$ and of the couplings $g_{j},y_{j}$ and $A_{j}/m_{j}$.
 The comparison is performed for massive emission, and we find excellent agreement between the full numerical and analytical results.